HL7/crmi-ig/input/pages/using-cql.md

 #### Specifying Options

-This implementation guide defines the [cqlOptions](StructureDefinition-cmi-cqlOptions.html) extension to support defining the expected translator options used with a given Library, or set of Libraries.
+This implementation guide defines the [cqlOptions](StructureDefinition-crmi-cqlOptions.html) extension to support defining the expected translator options used with a given Library, or set of Libraries.
 When this extension is not used, the recommended options above SHOULD be used.
-When this extension is present on a [CQFComputableLibrary](StructureDefinition-computable-library-cmi.html), it SHALL be used to provide options to the translator when translating CQL for that library.
-When this extension is present on a [CMIQualityProgram](StructureDefinition-quality-program-cmi.html), it SHALL be used to provides options to the translator unless the options are provided directly by the library.
+When this extension is present on a [CRMIComputableLibrary](StructureDefinition-crmi-computablelibrary.html), it SHALL be used to provide options to the translator when translating CQL for that library.
+When this extension is present on a [CRMIQualityProgram](StructureDefinition-crmi-qualityprogram.html), it SHALL be used to provides options to the translator unless the options are provided directly by the library.

 **Conformance Requirement 4.22 (Translator Options):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-22)
 {: #conformance-requirement-4-22}

-1. Translator options SHOULD be provided in either a CMIComputableLibrary or a CMIQualityProgram
+1. Translator options SHOULD be provided in either a CRMIComputableLibrary or a CRMIQualityProgram
-2. Translator options specified in a CMIComputableLibrary take precedence over options defined in a CMIQualityProgram
+2. Translator options specified in a CRMIComputableLibrary take precedence over options defined in a CRMIQualityProgram
 3. If no translator options are provided, the recommended options above SHOULD be used
 4. If translator options are provided in a Library that is both computable and executable, the options SHALL be consistent with the translator options reported by the ELM content